Jo's Speaking

 Learn about the Bridges to Health Care Access initiative through one or more of Jo's info-packed presentations:

 I. “Battling for health care access: Where will you be when the music stops?”
-(20- to 50-minute keynote presentations)
+[45-minute Introductory Presentation]

 II.
-“Overcoming the Five Big Obstacles to health care access” (Two-hour program including a PowerPoint slideshow)
+“Overcoming the Five Big Obstacles to health care access” [This two-hour PowerPoint program follows the Introductory Presentation]

-Once you've been introduced to the backstory of health care demographics and how you can overcome barriers to access, you can start prepping for the approaching perfect storm of health care.
-Health literacy is crucial to preserving rights to access, autonomy and safety; and being health literate isn’t as complicated as you might think.
-Whether an employer hoping to maximize health care benefits, a patient trying to manage chronic illness or a direct care provider suffering from burnout, self-advocacy starts with simple strategies leading to best outcomes.
-This presentation empowers health care consumers with straightforward actions steps to: 1) avoid being “invisible,” 2) befriend health care technology, 3) recognize the threat of medical errors, 4) properly manage medications and 5) practice effective care management.
-(This presentation follows the 50-minute introductory keynote.
-Contact Jo to discuss details and applicable pricing.)
+It's time to prep for the approaching perfect storm of health care.
+Being health literate isn’t as complicated as you might think.
+Whether an employer hoping to maximize health care benefits, a patient trying to manage chronic illness or a direct care provider suffering from burnout, self-advocacy starts with simple strategies.
+Discover Jo's empowering action steps to: 1) avoid being “invisible,” 2) befriend health care technology, 3) recognize the threat of medical errors, 4) properly manage medications and 5) practice effective care management.

 III.
-“It takes a 'community' to build Bridges to Health Care Access” (Two-hour program including a PowerPoint slideshow)
+“It takes a 'community' to build Bridges to Health Care Access” [This two-hour PowerPoint program follows Presentations I and II]

-Once you're familiar with the straightforward steps you can take as an individual to access health care and achieve best health outcomes, it may be time for your "community" to support the efforts of its members.
-Because even when you work to be an engaged and empowered health care consumer, there are still times when it takes teamwork to get the job done.
-Individuals working together can replicate many of the best parts of health care delivery now under threat, in spite of the demographics, in spite of the shortages, and in spite of systemic failures.
-Whatever brings together your “community,” having a sense of belonging improves health outcomes and overall wellbeing.
-And any “community” with the right strategies and determination can facilitate health care access and help members achieve best health outcomes.
-Bridges to Health Care Access integrates self advocacy with the support and resources of an existing microsystem.
+Even when you're an engaged and empowered health care consumer, there are still times when it takes teamwork to reach your wellness goals.
+Once you're familiar with the straightforward steps you can take as an individual to access health care and achieve best health outcomes, it's time for your "community" to join the initiative.
+Having a sense of belonging improves health outcomes and overall wellbeing, and any “community” with the right strategies and determination can facilitate health care access and help members achieve best health outcomes.
+Bridges to Health Care Access integrates self advocacy with the support and resources of existing microsystems.
 Jo’s customizable program is a win-win proposition for every health care partner: consumers, providers, insurers, employers and bureaucracies.
-(This presentation follows the 50-minute introductory keynote and “Overcoming the Five Big Obstacles to health care access.”
-Contact Jo to discuss details and applicable pricing.)

-Click here for details about Bridges, then contact Jo at JoKline@msn.com to discuss whether one or more of her presentations would be a good fit for your organization or community gathering.
+Click here to preview the basics of Bridges, then contact Jo at JoKline@msn.com to discuss details and whether one or more of her presentations would be a good fit for your organization or community gathering.

 _______________________